The Dimensions of Colour

 Part 10.
 PRINCIPLES OF COLOUR FOR PAINTERS

-Saturation and relative brightness turn out to be vitally important parameters when it comes to understanding colour and light, and when creating effects of light from the imagination.
+The dimensions of saturation and relative brightness turn out to be vitally important when it comes to understanding colour and light, and when painting effects of light from the imagination.
 In the final section of this work I will summarize what seem to be the main considerations under eight major principles.
 Many of these principles have been set out somewhere or other before, most notably I believe in a series of papers by Arthur Pope (1922, 1931), but they deserve to be a lot better known than they are.

 1. SHADING SERIES

-Uniformly coloured surfaces passing into different levels of illumination are
+Uniformly coloured surfaces passing between different levels of illumination

-represented by colours that move along a line of uniform saturation.
+under a single light source are represented by image colours that move along a

-In digital work we can easily create such a series by keeping the hue angle and percentage saturation constant (in effect keeping the ratio of R/G/B constant), while the relative brightness (B) decreases.
+In digital work we can easily create uniform saturation series by keeping the Hue angle (H) and HSB Saturation (S) constant (in effect keeping the ratio of R/G/B constant), while the HSB brightness (B) decreases.
 Uniform saturation series are easily created in Photoshop using the colour picker, which allows S and B to be directly manipulated.
 In Photoshop shading series can also be created by various shortcut methods such as

 - varying the opacity of a layer in normal mode over a layer of black, or